-The principal activities of the Company during the financial period were the design, development, manufacture, marketing and sales of surgical devices for the treatment of glaucoma, a leading cause of blindness.
-In addition, the Company is engaged in the commercialisation of the subthreshold nano-pulse ophthalmic laser, 2RT[®], for the treatment of retinal disease via the AlphaRET segment.
+The principal activities of the Company during the financial year were the design, development, manufacture, marketing and sales of surgical devices for the treatment of glaucoma, a leading cause of blindness.
+In addition, the Company is engaged in the commercialisation of the subthreshold nano-pulse ophthalmic laser, 2RT®, for the treatment of retinal disease via the AlphaRET segment.

-For the year ended 30 June 2023, Nova Eye reported total revenues of \$17,025k, which was almost entirely related to sales of its glaucoma surgical devices, and an operating loss after tax of \$15,293k.
-The operating loss after tax includes charges of \$8,341k for depreciation, amortisation and provision for impairment.
-A provision for impairment of \$6,044k, was charged to the profit and loss account to reduce the carrying value of intangible assets owned by AlphaRET Pty Ltd. This compares with sales of \$13,378k and an operating loss after tax of \$7,496k in the prior year and charges of \$1,811k for depreciation, amortisation and provision for impairment.
-At the Earnings Before Interest Tax Depreciation and Amortisation (EBITDA) level, the loss for the year to 30 June 2023 was \$8,606k.
-This compares with an EBITDA-level loss of \$5,943k for the year ended 30 June 2022 (the prior year).
+For the year ended 30 June 2024, Nova Eye reported total revenues of \$23,325k, which was almost entirely related to sales of its glaucoma surgical devices and an operating loss after tax of \$8,790k.
+The operating loss after tax includes charges of \$2,989k for depreciation and amortisation.
+This represents growth in sales of 37% compared to the prior year.
+This compares with sales of \$17,025k and an operating loss after tax of \$15,293k in the prior year and charges of \$8,341k for depreciation, amortisation and impairment.
+As a direct result of the improvement in sales, the Company reported earnings before interest and tax (EBITDA) loss of \$5,731k.
+This was an improvement of \$2,876k over the EBITDA loss of \$8,607k reported for the year ended 30 June 2023.